GREENVILLE, S.C. — In the age of the transfer portal, continuity and momentum for a college basketball program begin and end with player retention.Â

 VCU's Michael Belle after Rams NCAA tournament second-round loss to Illinois

-VCU head coach Phil Martelli Jr. embraces Jadrian Tracey (2) near the end of a second round game of the NCAA Tournament against Illinois at Bon Secours Wellness Arena in Greenville, SC., Saturday, March 21, 2026.
+VCU head coach Phil Martelli Jr. embraces Jadrian Tracey near the end of Saturday's game.

 MIKE KROPF

-VCU’s Brandon Jennings (0) defends the ball from Illinois' Ben Humrichous (3) during a second round game of the NCAA Tournament at Bon Secours Wellness Arena in Greenville, SC., Saturday, March 21, 2026.
+VCU’s Brandon Jennings defends the ball from Illinois' Ben Humrichous on Saturday in Greenville, S.C.

-MIKE KROPFVCU's Jadrian Tracey after Rams 76-55 loss to Illinois in NCAA tournament second round
+MIKE KROPF, TIMES-DISPATCHVCU's Jadrian Tracey after Rams 76-55 loss to Illinois in NCAA tournament second round

 VCU guard Terrence Hill Jr. shoots a 3-pointer over North Carolina defenders during Thursday night's first-round game of the NCAA tournament in Greenville, S.C.
 Hill exploded for 34 points as VCU recorded the largest comeback win in an NCAA tournament first-round game.